EvgenyDos/ansible-cloudformations-lab/docs/README.operator.md

 #### A Task

-A task a subdirectory one level below of a topic and follows the next structure.
+A **task** is a subdirectory one level below of a topic and follows the next structure.

     li9_exam_system/linux/users/basic-attributes/
     ├── description.yml